Agent Configuration

 model | string | Claude model for this session |

-Section titled “permissions”Control what the agent can do.
+Section titled “permission_mode, allowed_tools, denied_tools”Control what the agent can do.
 See Permissions for full details.

 |---|---|---|